-2.0 Taught curriculum
+2 Taught Curriculum

-- 2.1 Our taught curriculum broadly follows and goes beyond the National Curriculum at KS1,2 and 3.
-Pupils sit external Pre-Tests (generally in year 6) for entrance to Senior Schools at 11 or 13.
-Pupils in year 8 take either ISEB Common Entrance Exams or Senior School Scholarships.
-Our pupils also take GL summative assessments at the end of years 1-7 in English and Mathematics. - 2.2 Pupils entering the school in years 2 to 7 take GL assessments in September in English and Mathematics. - 2.3 The focus of the academic curriculum is the core subjects of English, Maths and Science in addition the following subjects are taught:

-Years 1 - 3
+- 2.1 Our taught curriculum broadly follows and, for the majority of pupils, goes beyond the National Curriculum and is formally assessed at the end of Year 8 by ISEB Common Entrance, ISEB Common Academic Scholarship or school specific Academic Scholarships.
+Our pupils also take GL summative assessments at the end of years Reception 7 in English and Mathematics. - 2.2 The focus of the academic curriculum is the core subjects of English, Maths and Science.
+In addition the following subjects are taught: Years 1 - 3

-History, Geography, RS, Classics (year 3 only), PSHEE, French, Art/DT, IT, Music, Games
+History, Geography, RS, Classics (year 3 only), PSHEE, French (except year 1), Art/DT, IT, Music, Games